West Midlands Trains: History

-Background

 In April 2016, the Department for Transport (DfT) announced the shortlist of bidders for the West Midlands franchise, comprising the incumbent operator Govia, MTR Corporation, and West Midlands Trains: a consortium of Abellio (70%), JR East (15%) and Mitsui & Co (15%).
 During July 2016, MTR Corporation abruptly opted to withdraw itself from the bidding process.

 In August 2016, a formal invitation to tender for the franchise was issued to the two remaining bidders.
 During August 2017, the West Midlands Trains consortium was awarded the franchise; it took over operations from the prior operator, London Midland, on 10 December 2017.
-The franchise is scheduled to run until March 2026.
+The contract was scheduled to run until March 2026.

-Unlike the previous London Midland franchise, which was solely accountable to the DfT, West Midlands is also accountable for services that operate wholly within the West Midlands region to the West Midlands Rail Executive, a group of 16 local authorities.
-However, the DfT must still approve any changes that the West Midlands Rail Executive may wish to make until the franchise is re-let.
+Unlike the previous London Midland franchise, which was solely accountable to the DfT, for services that operate wholly within the West Midlands region, West Midlands Trains is also accountable to the West Midlands Rail Executive, a group of 16 local authorities.
+However, until the franchise is re-let, the DfT must still approve any changes that the West Midlands Rail Executive may wish to make.

 By mid-2020, West Midlands Trains had considerably curtailed its services in response to the significant decline of passenger travel amid the COVID-19 pandemic.
-From 15 June 2020, both passengers and staff on public transport in England, including West Midlands Trains services, were required to wear face coverings while travelling, and that anyone failing to do so would be liable to be refused travel or fined.
+From 15 June 2020, both passengers and staff on public transport in England, including West Midlands Trains services, were required to wear face coverings while travelling, and anyone failing to do so were liable to be refused travel or fined.

 In May 2021, the company was criticised after it sent an email to 2,500 employees apparently thanking them for their work during the COVID-19 pandemic and offering a financial bonus; however, employees who clicked on the link within the email were informed that there was, in fact, no bonus and that the email had been a "phishing simulation test”.

-In September 2021, following emergency measures to deal with the financial impact of the COVID-19 pandemic, the DfT awarded WMT a direct contract, replacing its existing franchise agreement, until 20 September 2026.
+In September 2021, following emergency measures to deal with the financial impact of the COVID-19 pandemic, the DfT awarded WMT a direct contract until 20 September 2026, replacing its existing franchise agreement.

-West Midlands Trains is one of several train operators impacted by the 2022–2023 United Kingdom railway strikes, which are the first national rail strikes in the UK for three decades.
+West Midlands Trains is one of several train operators impacted by the 2022–2024 United Kingdom railway strikes, which are the first national rail strikes in the UK for three decades.
 Its workers are amongst those who are participating in industrial action due to a dispute over pay and working conditions.
-West Midlands Trains has only been capable of operating a very minimalist timetable on any of the planned dates for the strikes due to the number of staff involved.
+West Midlands Trains was only capable of operating a very minimal timetable on any of the planned dates for the strikes due to the number of staff involved.

-It was included in the sale of Abellio's United Kingdom business to Transport UK Group in February 2023.
+Abellio's stake in West Midlands Trains was included in the sale of its United Kingdom business to Transport UK Group in February 2023.

+Penalty Fares

+As of 2024, West Midlands Trains operates a penalty fare policy requiring passengers to purchase a ticket before boarding.
+In the event that this is not possible, passengers must make themselves known to the conductor immediately on boarding.